 CF: I’d recommend both of the above.
 Unless the VA adds you to their insurance or you’re covered under their data protection, you would not be covered.

-JCO: I have been asked by the VA giving me Associate work to obtain the relevant insurance before we can work together.
+JCO: I have been asked by the Lead VA to obtain the relevant insurance before we can work together.

-JMc: I have both and would like to know any Associate has the same.
+JMc: I have both and I need to know any Associate has the same.

 LD: The VA that I worked for insisted that I had my own.